The Legend of Zelda: Spirit Tracks: Gameplay

-Unlike The Legend of Zelda: Phantom Hourglass, Spirit Tracks does not feature Nintendo Wi-Fi Connection multiplayer.
-However, up to four players can also play via DS Download Play, using only one game card, and only one game system per player.
+Unlike Phantom Hourglass, Spirit Tracks does not feature Nintendo Wi-Fi Connection multiplayer.
+Instead, up to four players can play via DS Download Play, using only one game card, and only one game system per player.
 This multiplayer mode is non-canonical, as all four players play as different Links, each with different-colored tunics (a style that was used in The Legend of Zelda: Four Swords Adventures).
 Each player attempts to collect as many Force Gems (of varying sizes, value and number) as possible within a set time limit.
 Opposition includes the other players, a varying number of non-partisan Phantoms, who will attack any player on sight; and the play stages themselves, with environmental hazards.
 Results of the most recent game played will show up on a bulletin in most in-game towns and cities.
 "Tag Mode", an item trading system, is also available between local players.

 Similarly to Phantom Hourglass, Spirit Tracks features a central dungeon, which uses a spiral staircase to access upper floors instead of having the player traverse the same floors multiple times as in the previous game.
 Also, although safe zones are still present, being used to hide from Phantoms, the dungeon does not feature a curse that Link needs to protect himself from for a limited amount of time.